reinventsoni/ssoni-dev-website-blogs/Python/README.md

 ## Blog Contents

-This is the starting point for various NodeJS related articles
+This is the starting point for various Python related articles